-An employee or student who tries to focus on the responsibilities of others, can often be so focused on that they fail to take care of their own responsibilities.
+An employee or student who tries to focus on others’ responsibilities can often be so focused on that they fail to take care of their own responsibilities.
 Many times the philosophy is to keep things simple.
 This ensures understanding and keeps people from overthinking.
 A Christian likewise must not try to concern himself with everyone else’s responsibilities.
 That is God’s job.
 He needs to focus on his own obedience.
 God has made it clear what He asks us to do.
-Are you focused on what God is saying to you?
+What areas of your life is God speaking to you about right now?

 2 John 1:1-13

 As a Christian approaches life, his emotions must be at peace.
 Excitement and anticipation are positive emotions and help to improve performance.
-Worry, fear and dread are negative emotions and usually lead to poor performance.
+Worry, fear, and dread are negative emotions and usually lead to poor performance.
 This mirrors the Christian walk.
 When our lives are filled with worry, fear, and dread, we tend to make poor choices and withdraw from challenges.
 When we put our trust in the Lord and are walking at peace, our lives reflect His greatness.
-Are you living in peace?
+What steals your peace?

 3 John 1:1-14

 Successful people live a life of dedication.
 They are no stranger to saying no to food and sleep, to say yes to working out and pushing their bodies to the limits.
 This dedication helps them to make the most of the talents and abilities they were blessed with at birth.
 A follower of Christ could learn much from their example.
 By saying no to things of the flesh and yes to things of the Spirit, we begin to develop the gifts and abilities the Lord blessed us with.
 Then we can become what He planned all along.
-Does your life reflect a dedication to God?
+What things in your life do you need to say “no” to?

 All teams tend to form distinct personalities, with the personnel filling different roles.
 One thing that makes the team strong is stability.
-Having a person that you can count on every time to go out and give their all make the team stronger.
+Having a person you can count on every time to go out and give their all makes the team stronger.
 Without this, a team will struggle.
 As a follower of Christ, He is the one that we can count on every time He says He will do.
 He always keeps His Word.
 Knowing this, we take the courage to face life’s challenges without fear.
-Are you finding your stability in God?
+What fears come to disturb your peace?

 December 10 FAVOR

 Children understand the importance of favor.
 Whether it is the favor of their parents, other siblings, or even their grandparents, it is essential to them.
 Favor allows them opportunities that they would never have enjoyed otherwise.
 They never want to lose the favor they have.
-As a Christian, we have favor with the God of the universe.
+As Christians, we have favor with the God of the universe.
 Not that we command Him, but that we are given opportunities that we would never have had.
 Knowing His favor helps us to value keeping it.
-Are you living in God’s favor?
+What does living in God’s favor mean to you?

 A wise athlete knows the benefits of keeping the team’s rules.
 The rewards of this are favor and usually increased playing time.
 By not following the team’s rules, you incur a different type of reward.
 Players that break rules can lose playing time or be kicked off of a team.
 There are rewards for being a follower of Christ.
-There are also consequences for not following Him even though we can’t get kicked off of His team.
-Is your life earning good rewards or bad rewards?
+There are also consequences for not following Him, even though we can’t get kicked off of His team.
+Name some things that you are doing to help God’s team grow?